Boing (TV channel)

 Boing is the brand name used by the International division of Warner Bros.
 Discovery co-owned by Mediaset for a collection of television networks outside of the United States that target children and teenagers.

-As of April 3, 2023, Boing-branded channels exist in Italy (its flagship service), Spain, and in Africa, while a weekend morning programming block formerly aired on the WarnerMedia-owned Chilevisión (now owned by Paramount Global) in Chile and tv2 in Turkey (previously TNT).
+As of 3 April 2023, Boing-branded channels exist in Italy (its flagship service), Spain, and in Africa, while a weekend morning programming block formerly aired on the WarnerMedia-owned Chilevisión (now owned by Vytal Group) in Chile and TV2 in Turkey (previously TNT).

 Broadcast

 Italy

 The Italian free-to-air television channel marketed at children and teenagers, owned by Boing S.p.A., a joint venture of Fininvest's MFE - MediaForEurope (through its Mediaset Italia subsidiary) and Warner Bros.
 Discovery (through its International division).
 It is available on digital terrestrial television and free-to-air satellite provider Tivùsat.

 Spain

 The Spanish free-to-air television channel launched in 2010 and owned as a joint venture between Mediaset España and Warner Bros.
 Discovery through its International unit.
 Series on the channel are also available in English via a secondary audio feed.
 Additional feeds are available in Italy, and Sub-Saharan Africa.